 Can I find an Off-Campus job?

 International students have the option of working in the United States by engaging in practical training during your program or after it ends.
 Practical training can provide valuable work experience by sharpening and adding to the skills you are learning in school, please click here to learn more about the employment process for international students.

-There are two types of practical training available for F-1 students: curricular practical training (CPT) and optional practical training (OPT).
-See Dagmara Karnowski at Conference Center, Lower Level, Room 2 on how to apply for CPT or OPT.
+There are two types of practical training that students in F-1 status might be eligible for: Curricular Practical Training (CPT) and Optional Practical Training (OPT).
+See Dagmara Karnowski at Conference Center, Lower Level, Room 2 to ask questions related to CPT or OPT.